-The head of national emergency services reported that the vast majority of deaths were in Puebla State, while the remainder died in neighbouring Veracruz.
+The head of national emergency services reported that the vast majority of deaths were in Puebla State, while the remainder died in neighboring Veracruz.

-Rafael Moreno Valle, governor of Puebla State, said dog units were searching for the missing, but the number of residents as yet not accounted for was unclear.
+Rafael Morena Valle, governor of Puebla State, said canine units were searching for the missing, but the number of residents as yet not accounted for was unclear.